 Under Section 18 of the Crimes Act 1900 NSW, murder constitutes the following mental elements:

-- Intent to kill: This requires establishing the defendant deliberately planned and executed the killing; or
+- Intent to kill: This requires establishing that the defendant deliberately planned and executed the killing; or

 - Intent to inflict grievous bodily harm; or